Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 A sole proprietorship has several advantages, making it an appealing choice for many business owners.

 Simplicity and ease of formation: Starting a sole proprietorship is straightforward and requires less paperwork than other business structures.
-You don’t have to file formation documents with the state, though you may need to register the business name, which can make the initial setup much quicker and easier.
+You don’t have to file formation documents with the state, though you may need to register the business name, making the initial setup much quicker and easier.

-Cost-effectiveness: The costs to start and maintain a sole proprietorship are lower than other business structures as there are no formation or ongoing costs like annual report fees that are necessary for corporations and LLCs.
+Cost-effectiveness: The costs to start and maintain a sole proprietorship are lower than those of other business structures, as there are no formation or ongoing costs, like annual report fees, that are necessary for corporations and LLCs.

 Control: As a sole proprietor, you have complete control over your business.
-You make all the decisions, which allows you to steer your business in the direction you desire.
+You make all the decisions, allowing you to steer your business in the desired direction.

 Tax simplicity: Sole proprietorships do not pay separate business taxes.
 The business’s income is your income, and it’s reported on your individual tax return, making tax time a bit simpler.
 This structure allows for pass-through taxation, meaning that the business’s profits and losses “pass through” to the owner’s personal tax return.